 Lemon works because its citric acid content neutralizes the scent by reacting with murky chemicals, leaving behind clothes that have no odor whatsoever.

-Whether you wash your campfire smoked clothes in a washing machine or dry-wash them, make sure you let the clothes hang up outside in open air for some time.
+Whether you wash your campfire smoked clothes in a washing machine or dry-wash them, make sure you let the clothes hang up outside in fresh air for some time.
 This would help air to pass through and over the fibers, carrying the smell along with it in the process.

 In fact, you can easily and quickly keep campfire smoke at bay by washing the clothes in some warm water and leaving them in the sun to dry.
 This method does the job pretty well when there is no lemon or liquor sitting around.
 Though this method isn’t the most effective, it’s the least and also the easiest to minimize campfire odor from your clothes.